DataDog/terraform-provider-datadog/docs/data-sources/monitor.md

 - `enable_logs_sample` (Boolean) Whether or not a list of log values which triggered the alert is included.
 This is only used by log monitors.
 - `escalation_message` (String) Message included with a re-notification for this monitor.
 - `evaluation_delay` (Number) Time (in seconds) for which evaluation is delayed.
 This is only used by metric monitors.
+- `group_retention_duration` (String) The time span after which groups with missing data are dropped from the monitor state.
+The minimum value is one hour, and the maximum value is 72 hours.
+Example values are: 60m, 1h, and 2d.
+This option is only available for APM Trace Analytics, Audit Trail, CI, Error Tracking, Event, Logs, and RUM monitors.
 - `groupby_simple_monitor` (Boolean) Whether or not to trigger one alert if any source breaches a threshold.
 - `id` (String) The ID of this resource.
 - `include_tags` (Boolean) Whether or not notifications from the monitor automatically inserts its triggering tags into the title.